raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ## Recording sensor data in files

-The experiment data that your program collects from the sensors need to be stored in files.
+The experiment data that your program collects from the sensors needs to be stored in files.
 One very common way of doing that is using CSV files.
-These are regular text files where the data is arranged as Comma-Separated Values: rows of data with each individual value separated from its neighbours with a comma.
+These are regular text files where the data is arranged as comma-separated values: rows of data with each individual value separated from its neighbours with a comma.

 For example, here is a snippet from a CSV file where the date, time, humidity, and temperature has been recorded in roughly one-minute intervals.
 Note that CSV files typically include a header with the names of the columns.